team-exor/generic-seeder/README.md

 nslookup dnsseed.example.com
 ```

-If everythig is working correctly, you will see a number of "Name:" and
+If everything is working correctly, you will see a number of "Name:" and
 "Address:" lines near the end of the output:

 ```